All of us want to save money on our insurance rates and most of you folks out there want to do so legitimately.

 Some people think that after they’ve been turned down, or were charged higher rates if they’ve been approved, might be of the mindset to apply elsewhere.
 These are the people who try to get clever and figure they can simply lie on the next application form.

 Here’s a news flash so you don’t make this dumb mistake.
 First, the insurance company is going to request your medical records from your doctor, and second they are going to access health information about you from the Medical Information Bureau (MIB).
-The MIB is a database where all the insurance companies share information which includes medical details from insurance applications.
+The MIB is a database where all the life insurance companies share information which includes medical details from insurance applications.
 They do this to prevent fraud.

 Finally, you should know about the 2 year contestability clause.
 Any death claim that occurs within the first 2 years when a policy goes into effect can be fully investigated by the company that issued the policy.